ISIS, Trolls, and the Language of Hate

 In a powerful New Year’s video for the Thomson Reuters Foundation, Kemal Pervanic, a Bosnian Muslim, remembers how he ended up being interrogated and tortured in a concentration camp by his favourite teacher during the Yugoslav Wars.
-He asks his viewers to learn the lessons of history, and bear in mind the possibility that such things are not unique to any particular time period: ‘If you speak to anyone out there right now, they’ll tell you that they’re crazy if you tell them that something like that may happen.
-But now after I lived through such events, I know that it can happen to anyone.’
+Pervanic asks his viewers to learn the lessons of history, and bear in mind the possibility that such things are not unique to any particular time period:

-In some translations, ‘apostate holiday’ has been translated as ‘pagan feast’, but it doesn’t actually matter much because these are words that debase those who utter them, and debase humanity itself.
-It’s tempting to treat such words with the same appalled disgust that you might give to a serial killer who boasts of his crimes to the media to enhance his profile and mystique.
+In some translations, ‘apostate holiday’ has been translated as ‘pagan feast’, but it doesn’t actually matter much because these are words that debase those who utter them, and which debase the name of humanity itself.

-Morally-speaking this statement is on the same level of gibberish.
-No one ‘blessed’ the mass murder of random 39 nightclubbers – at least no one with any credibility beyond ISIS’s nightmare netherworld.
-Murdering men and women in a nightclub is no more ‘heroic’ than John Wayne Gacy murdering young boys.
+Morally-speaking this statement is on the same level of gibberish as a quote from Hannibal Lector.
+No one ‘blessed’ the mass murder of random 39 nightclubbers and a man who would do such a thing is no more of a ‘hero’ than the childkiller John Wayne Gacy.

-A man who has abandoned all known religious and secular traditions of mercy accumulated over centuries of war and conflict can never be a hero – unless he inhabits a moral universe in which all moral codes are inverted and turned upside down.
-Going to a nightclub does not constitute an ‘apostate holiday’ or a ‘ pagan feast’ and no one has any moral right to kill people who go to one, whether they are Christians or members of any other group.
+A man who has abandoned religious and secular traditions of mercy accumulated over centuries of war and conflict can never be a hero.
+A nightclub is not an ‘apostate holiday’ or a ‘ pagan feast’ and no one has the ‘right’ to kill people who frequent such places.

-This should be obvious, and it is, even to ISIS.
-Because ISIS is not mad.
-There is always a strategic purpose behind its seemingly barking rantings and its most vile acts.
-In this case Erdogan is probably right that ISIS wants to destabilise Turkey and demonstrate to the Turkish people that the state that is now making war on ISIS in Syria can no longer protect its own citizens within their own borders.
+This should be obvious, even to ISIS.
+Because Daesh is not mad.
+There is always a strategic purpose behind its rantings and its most vile acts.
+Erdogan is probably right that ISIS wants to destabilise Turkey and demonstrate to the Turkish people that the state that is now making war on ISIS in Syria can no longer protect its own citizens within their own borders.

-So on one level the act and the justifying statement is a demonstration of ‘power’.
-But the ISIS message is also designed to disguise the disgusting and repellent reality of the acts they purport to describe.
-They are maledicta – words of hate – intended to render entire categories of people worthy of extermination.
+So on one level the act and the justifying statement is a demonstration of power.
+But the ISIS message is also an expression of maledicta – words of hate – intended to render entire categories of people worthy of extermination.

-Such dehumanising language is not limited to one ‘side’ in the 21st century’s media-drenched conflicts.
+Such language is not limited to any particular ‘side’ in the 21st century’s media-drenched conflicts.
 Consider these responses to a Channel 4 News report on refugees forced to sleeping in a Croatian cemetery near the Serbian border:

 Hey rag head, no we hate Muslims they are cockroach’s (sic).
 They are evil vile and are the spawn of Satan himself.
 There will be no peace on earth till these savages are exterminated, just like a cockroach